 About Joy Isn't Always Joy by Joseph Toonga

 A raw, emotionally charged performance that explores the inner struggles of Black men.
-Joy Isn’t Always Joy places vulnerability centre stage, revealing the weight carried behind humour, resilience, and strength.
-It confronts loneliness, pressure, and the expectation to remain composed, even when joy becomes a mask.
-Through moments of brotherhood and isolation, the piece exposes invisible wounds and unspoken truths, asking what it costs to keep smiling.
+Joy Isn’t Always Joy by Joseph Toonga is a hip hop theatre work confronting imposed stereotypes, loneliness, and the pressure to remain composed – even when joy becomes a mask.

 There is an extraordinary sincerity in everything the dancers do … It is an enriching experience